 3.7.1 Grants – Accounting

 The requirements described below apply to all local governments who expend federal funds or pass funds through federal funds to subrecipients.
-Federal assistance can be provided to state and local governments in many forms including project grants, block grants, formula grants, cost reimbursement contracts, loans, loan guarantees, insurance contracts, real property, and personal property.
+Federal financial assistance can be provided to state and local governments in many forms including project grants, block grants, formula grants, cost reimbursement contracts, cooperative agreements, loans, loan guarantees, insurance contracts, interest subsidies, food commodities, real property, personal property, and other financial assistance.
 The following procedures apply to programs funded with state and interlocal monies as well as federal funds.
 This section does not apply to most entitlements or shared revenues, which are treated essentially as local revenues.

-184.108.40.206 Excerpts from the Uniform Guidance, 2 CFR 200, and Office of Management and Budget (OMB) Circular A-133, Circular A-87, and Circular A-102 (the Common Rule) are provided in this section.
-Please note that there are many additional federal laws and regulations that may apply to your grants and loans.
-Copies of these circulars and other federal documents can be obtained from the OMB website (the link to Uniform Guidance is above).
+22.214.171.124 Excerpts from the Uniform Guidance, 2 CFR 200 are provided in this section.
+Please note that there are many additional federal laws and regulations that may apply to your federal agency guidance.

 “…(b) The financial management system of each non-Federal entity must provide for the following (see also §§200.333 Retention requirements for records, 200.334 Requests for transfer of records, 200.335 Methods for collection, transmission and storage of information, 200.336 Access to records, and 200.337 Restrictions on public access to records):

 "(1) Identification, in its accounts, of all Federal awards received and expended and the Federal programs under which they were received.
 Federal program and Federal award identification must include, as applicable, the CFDA title and number, Federal award identification number and year, name of the Federal agency, and name of the pass-through entity, if any.